ncatlab/nlab-content/pages/0/4/9/0/940/content.md

 ### Canonical (Sweedler) coring

 The classical example of a coring is the canonical or [[Sweedler coring]] corresponding to an extension $R\hookrightarrow S$ of unital rings.
-The category of [[descent]] data for this ring extension is equivalent to the category of [[comodule]]s over the canonical coring.
+The category of [[descent]] data for this ring extension is equivalent to the category of [[comodule | comodules]] over the canonical coring.

 Corings are in general useful for the treatment of [[descent in noncommutative algebraic geometry]].